mtlong29/MySite/_posts/notes/uofl-intro-to-c-and-cpp.md/2018-01-08-getting-started-with-c-programming.md

 subtitle: "UofL - Intro to C and C++"

-excerpt: "These notes contain an introduction to C programming including primary data types."
+excerpt: "These notes contain an introduction to C programming including primary data types, and conditions."

 categories: notes